BeefyAndTheDucks/XMLSharp/XMLSharpCompiler/Syntax.md

 ```

 ## Classes and structs
-Like other C-like languages we have classes and structs.
+Like other C-like languages, we have classes and structs.

 There are some differences between classes and structs: